 The obligee may exercise the right of set-off until the obligor has asserted the expiration of the limitation period.

 (Restitution)

-Where there has been performance in order to discharge an obligation, there is no right to restitution merely because the period of limitation had expired.
+Where there has been performance in order to discharge an obligation, there is no right of restitution merely because the limitation period has expired.